 We believe that many ACOs, HIEs, CEs, and BAs will be interested in reading the results of our survey, which we will share in a future JHIM column.
 Thanks in advance to all of you who participate in our survey.

 Gerry Blass is President & CEO of ComplyAssistant and has more than 35 years of experience in healthcare IT and compliance.
-ComplyAssistant provides IT and compliance consulting services and healthcare compliance software that automate the management and documentation of healthcare compliance activities.
+ComplyAssistant provides healthcare cybersecurity services and healthcare compliance software that automate the management and documentation of healthcare compliance activities.

 Susan A. Miller, JD, has 40 years of professional leadership experience spanning college teaching, biochemistry research, and law.
 Since 2002, MIller has provided independent consulting and legal services to numerous healthcare entities including NIST, CMS (Centers for Medicare and Medicaid Services) and the OCR (Office for Civil Rights).
 Miller is the author and content manager of the NIST HIPAA Security Toolkit and has co-authored two OCR audit protocol prep books, HIPAA Security Audit Prep Book, and HIPAA Breach & Privacy Audit Prep Book You may reach her at TMSAM@aol.com.